evgenyneu/evgenii.com/blog/_posts/2019-05-25-stages-of-the-early-universe.md

 ## Universe at 340 seconds

-At 340 seconds, the Universe cools down enough for complex atoms like Helium to exist.
+At 340 seconds, the Universe cools down enough for complex nuclei like Helium to exist.
 The Helium-4 is made of two protons and two neutrons, and at these temperatures most particles are no longer moving fast enough to break Helium down into free particles.
-The formation of Helium consumes all existing neutrons, resulting in the Universe consisting mostly of single protons (also called Hydrogen atoms), Helium-4 atoms and free electrons.
+The formation of Helium consumes all existing neutrons, resulting in the Universe consisting mostly of single protons (also called Hydrogen nuclei), Helium-4 nuclei and free electrons.
 During the period between 1 and 340 seconds some neutrons decay into protons, which decreases the neutron-to-proton ratio from 1/5 to 1/7.
 This ratio remains fixed to the present day and can be observed.

 ### Helium abundance is 25%

-Another very important quantity that is fixed at 340 seconds is the abundance of Helium-4 atoms in the Universe.
+Another very important quantity that is fixed at 340 seconds is the abundance of Helium-4 nuclei in the Universe.
 This abundance is observed in the old globular clusters to be about 25%, which means that 25% of the the total mass of all the particles in the Universe are in the form of Helium-4.
 Here is how this abundance can be found theoretically.

-Firstly, we use the fact that a Helium-4 atom contains two neutrons and two protons.
+Firstly, we use the fact that a Helium-4 nucleus contains two neutrons and two protons.
 Secondly, we assume that after 340 seconds there is one neutron per seven protons in the Universe.
-Therefore, for each Helium atom there are also 12 free protons (Figure 2).
+Therefore, for each Helium nucleus there are also 12 free protons (Figure 2).

 <div class='isTextCentered'>
   <img class='isMax100PercentWide' src='/image/blog/2019-05-25-stages-of-the-early-universe/number_of_helium_and_free_prorons.png' alt='Calculating the number of helium and free protons in the Universe that is 340 seconds old'>
-  <p>Figure 2: Calculating the number of helium atoms and free protons in the Universe, which is 340 seconds old, given the neutron-to-proton ratio of 1/7.</p>
+  <p>Figure 2: Calculating the number of helium nuclei and free protons in the Universe, which is 340 seconds old, given the neutron-to-proton ratio of 1/7.</p>
 </div>

-The abundance of Helium-4 is the mass of Helium-4 atoms divided by the mass of all particles (including Helium-4).
+The abundance of Helium-4 is the mass of Helium-4 nuclei divided by the mass of all particles (including Helium-4).
 If we assume that protons and neutrons have the same mass, this ratio turns out to be precisely 1/4 (Figure 3).

 <div class='isTextCentered'>
   <img class='isMax100PercentWide' src='/image/blog/2019-05-25-stages-of-the-early-universe/helium_abundance